Going home

 • At your institution, notify your academic department, housing office, Registry, alumni office.

-• Give utility companies and other services plenty of notice of when you will be leaving, so they can calculate any final bill and refund any overpayment or deposit: electricity, gas, water, landline, broadband.
-Council Tax billing office (if you pay Council Tax), rental firms (if you rent any equipment), subscriptions.
+• Give utility companies and other services plenty of notice of when you will be leaving, so they can calculate any final bill and refund any overpayment or deposit: electricity, gas, water, broadband, landline, Council Tax billing office (if you pay Council Tax), rental firms (if you rent any equipment), subscriptions.

 • Others you may need to notify include your doctor, dentist, your child's school.